here you can find

 THE INCUBATOR AND OUR SERVICES

-ESA Business Incubation Centres (ESA BICs) are the largest network of incubators supporting space related startups in Europe.
-The objective is to support entrepreneurs with a space-based business idea and help them develop their product while getting their company off the ground.
-In the process, they also grow space clusters across Europe.
+ESA Business Incubation Centres (ESA BICs) are the largest network of incubators supporting space-related startups in Europe.
+Their objective is to support entrepreneurs with space-based business ideas and help them develop their product while getting their company off the ground.
+In the process, ESA BICs also contribute to the growth of space clusters across Europe.
 Each incubation centre is managed by local champions who connect their ESA BIC to local industry, universities, research organisations, government, and investor communities.
-All the ESA BICs are embedded in local communities, but also have strong regional and national links.
+All ESA BICs are embedded in local communities but also have strong regional and national links.
 The network provides excellent opportunities to connect startups with new business partners across Europe.
-The ESA BICs seek entrepreneurs who develop applications that use space-based systems (such as satellite navigation, earth observation, or satellite communication); use space technologies in a non-space domain; and/or who develop innovative products and services for the space sector.
+The ESA BICs seek entrepreneurs who develop applications that use space-based systems (such as navigation, Earth Observation, or communication satellite systems); use space technologies in a non-space domain; and/or develop innovative products and services for the space sector.
 This European-wide network fosters annually the creation of more than 200 startups across Europe.
-To date, ESA BICs have helped starting about 1450 companies.
+To date, ESA BICs have supported about 1450 companies.
 The ESA BIC Alumni contribute to an ever-larger part of the space economy, attracting funding that in total exceeds what many European countries invest in Space.
 ESA BICs create the future of space!

 The Greek Ministry of Digital Governance and ESA have identified the creation of ESA BIC Greece as a key element in the development plan of the Greek Space Industry.
-The objective of ESA BIC Greece is to strengthen the community of successful space-related startups in Greece by supporting 25 startups over the period of 5 years under the ESA BIC scheme, so that they can develop their business and their technology until they are ready to leave the incubation phase and continue operating and growing afterwards without the support from the incubator.
-ESA BIC Greece provides high quality business incubation services to ESA BIC Greece incubatees in full compliance with the ESA common framework.
-ESA BIC Greece is not only essential in supporting entrepreneurs and startups from the development of a business idea to full commercialization but also underpins the creation, grow and strengthening of the space cluster in Greece, contributes to the national innovation and space strategies, encourages further uptake of space-based services, supports transfer of technologies from/to the space sector and creates jobs and economic growth that is so much needed in Greece.
+The objective of ESA BIC Greece is to strengthen the community of successful space-related startups in Greece by supporting 25 startups over a period of 7 years under the ESA BIC scheme so that they can develop their business and their technology until they are ready to leave the incubation phase and continue operating and growing on their own.
+ESA BIC Greece provides high-quality business incubation services to ESA BIC Greece incubatees in full compliance with the ESA common framework.
+ESA BIC Greece is not only essential in supporting entrepreneurs and startups from the development of a business idea to full commercialisation but also underpins the creation, growth, and strengthening of the space cluster in Greece, contributes to the national innovation and space strategies, encourages further uptake of space-based services, supports the transfer of technologies from or to the space sector, and creates jobs and economic growth that are so much needed in Greece.

-Corallia,a unit of the Research Center Athena, is tasked with operating and growing ESA BIC Greece.
-This is accomplished in collaboration with more than 70 supporting organisations, including Ministries and Public Agencies, Universities, Research Centres, Large companies and SMEs, Financing Institutions, Associations and Networks, other ESA BICs, and Civil Society NFPs in Greece and ESA Members.
+Corallia, a unit of the Research Center Athena, is tasked with operating and growing ESA BIC Greece.
+This is accomplished in collaboration with more than 70 supporting organisations, including Ministries and Public Agencies, Universities, Research Centres, Large companies and SMEs, Financing Institutions, Associations and Networks, other ESA BICs, and Civil Society NFPs in Greece and ESA Member States.

-Incubation takes place at Corallia’s facilities (innohub) located at Kifissias Ave.
+Incubation takes place at Corallia’s facilities (innohub), located at Kifissias Ave.
 44, 15125 Maroussi, Attica, Greece.
 The innohub is a reference point for the development of the entrepreneurial ecosystem in Greece.
-Corallia is offering fully operational incubators since 2007.
+Corallia has been offering incubation services since 2007.

 ESA BIC Greece has a broad network of partners who support the initiative.
-These are partners at the ESA Partnerships for Commercialisation, the ESA Investor Network and the Local Supporters.
+These are partners at the ESA Space Alliance, the ESA Investor Network, and the Local Supporters.
 More specific:

-- The ESA Partnerships for Commercialisation offers significant perks to startups from Airbus, Euroconsult, OVHcloud, Planet, etc. This Partnership is expanding.
+- The ESA Space Alliance offer significant perks to startups from Airbus, Euroconsult, ICEYE, OVHcloud, Planet, etc. This Partnership is expanding.

 - The ESA Investor Network is an initiative to increase the relations among space startups and potential space investors and includes among others 5g ventures, Audacia, Expon Capital, Karista (CosmiCapital), Promus Ventures, Armilar Ventures, OTB Ventures, Blue Ocean Ventures, Herius Capital, CDP Venture Capital, Move Capital, Lakestar, Matterwave, Einstein Industries Ventures, C4 Ventures, StarTech Ventures, Omnes Capital, Red River West, Innogest Capital, Primo Ventures, Tikehau Ace Capital, StarQuest Capital, 360 Capital, Atlantic Labs, Expansion Ventures, Cenciarini, Creative Destruction Lab (HEC Paris), Deep Ocean Capital, EIV (Einstein Industry Ventures), Indaco Venture Partners, Innogest Vertical Funds, Matterwave, Orbital Ventures (Promus), Seraphim, Shift4Good, SNO Ventures, etc. More information here.